ErKomalYadav/Solutions/README.md

 # Solutions

+#### Problem No:01

+Logics:
+(i)In dictionary, the given files and owners are kept as key value pairs.As, files = {
+        'Input.txt': 'Randy',
+        'Code.py': 'Stan',
+        'Output.txt': 'Randy'
+    }

+(ii) After that,Function  group_by_owners(files) has been implemented to group the files.
+(iii) And then,another Dictionary is created to hold the result as: result = {}
+(iv) The values are inserted into the resulting dictionary by interchanging the key, values. and then Eventually,

+ The other file names are appended if the owner is same.

+ and then the result is printed.

 ###### Problem No:02: Write a function that checks if a given word is a palindrome.
 Character case should be ignored.

 Answer: For the above question, I have prepared the below mentioned logic: